aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

 #### VPC and Bastion host setup

 This performs the deployment of the VPC including the setup of the bastion host in a separate VPC.

-If you are re-using an existing Bastion host, make sure to install all necessary libraries on it.
-Compare [network/main.tf](./network/main.tf) module.ec2_instance.user_data for details.

 1. Clone this repository